INTERVIEW WITH ARV

 How do you stand out from the crowd in 2020?

-By creating small-scale, sustainable, and socially responsible clothes wherein 90% of what we produce is made within the EU or closer to home.
-At arv, we produce small quantities – when a style is sold out, it’s gone forever.
+At arv, we produce small quantities (30-50 pieces) and when a style is sold out, it’s gone forever.
 My philosophy is to make people consider how they consume; we don’t need to buy a new jacket, bag, and knit every season.
 It’s an outdated way of thinking.
-Instead, I hold to the maxim quality over quantity.
+Instead, I hold to the maxim: “quality over quantity”.